Bashta/BankingAppPOC/readme/01-architecture-overview.md

 # Architecture Overview

-This document provides a high-level overview of the iOS banking application architecture, including the MVVM-C pattern, folder structure, and component responsibilities.
+This document provides a high-level overview of the iOS banking application architecture, including the MVVM-C-R pattern, folder structure, and component responsibilities.

 ---

-## Architecture Pattern: MVVM-C
+## Architecture Pattern: MVVM-C-R

-The application follows **MVVM-C** (Model-View-ViewModel-Coordinator), a variation of MVVM that extracts navigation logic into dedicated Coordinator objects.
+The application follows **MVVM-C-R** (Model-View-ViewModel-Coordinator-Router), a variation of MVVM that extracts navigation logic into dedicated Coordinator objects and centralizes route definitions in a Router layer.

 ```mermaid
 graph TB